fourminute/Fluffy/README.md

 Answer: This can be caused by 1-2 things.

-1) **NOT ALL USB TYPE C CABLES ARE THE SAME**.
-Some simply do not work with the Switch.
+1) Not all USB type C cables will work with the Switch.
 If your Switch connects then frequently disconnects, then reconnects again, etc. Or if you receive this error, it's highly likely you will need a newer USB type C cable.
+Yes, there are differences despite being visually similar.

 2) LibUSB wasn't found.
 Install it with "pip3 install libusb".